ecmwf/metview-docs/docs/macro/functions/fieldset.rst

 .. describe:: fieldset lookup ( fieldset,fieldset )
 .. describe:: fieldset lookup ( fieldset,list )

-   These two functions build an output fieldset using the values in the first input fieldset as indices in a look-up action on a second input fieldset or input list :
+   These two functions build an output fieldset using the values in the first input fieldset as indices in a look-up action on a second input fieldset or input list:

    * Takes the grid values in the first fieldset and uses them as index in the second fieldset.
 E.g. a grid value of n in the first fieldset, retrieves the corresponding grid point value of the (n-1)th field of the second fieldset (indexing is 0 based).
 The output fieldset is built from these values and has as many fields as the first fieldset.
    * Takes the grid values in the first fieldset and uses them as index in the list - real numbers are truncated, not rounded.
 E.g. a grid value of n in the first fieldset, retrieves the (n-1)th list element (indexing is 0 based).
 The output fieldset is built from these values and has as many fields as the first fieldset.